*All Orders 4/19-4/27 Will Ship 4/28*

 The crumb throughout was consistently even, the texture was light and airy yet moist and decadent.

-And the flavor was so unique.
-I thought that using olive oil would make this cake more savory, but that wasn’t the case.
+The flavor was unique.
+I thought olive oil would make this cake more savory, but that wasn’t the case.

 Instead, the fruitiness and slight nuttiness of the Blood Orange and Arbequina Olive Oils shone through and gave this cake a sophisticated touch and a certain brightness that was pleasantly unexpected.

-I will be making this cake again, and I will definitely be experimenting more with baking with olive oils in the kitchen.
+I will make this cake again and continue experimenting with baking with olive oil in the kitchen.

 Perhaps a combination of Blood Orange Olive Oil and dark chocolate, or Arbequina Olive Oil and yellow peaches.